 For results like the 40's use a hair pomade to style.

 (Photo Credit - Instagram - Top Left to Bottom Right @blackfishbry, @klipperkem, @barberbirdman, @blackfishbry, @adamoc_hair, @blackfishbry, @barberbirdman, @blackfishbry, @barberbirdman)

 Over the past year or so the fade has become a huge part of barbering and styling haircuts, so naturally the classic side parting has had a shorter revamp.
 With a lot of these styles it will start with a 0-1 fade on the back and sides.
 With these the top is kept relatively short.

-As with the classic side parting, these are best styled with a pomade like the London Grooming Co Pomade.
+As with the classic side parting, these are best styled with a hair pomade.

 HARD PART SIDE PARTING HAIRCUTS

 A hard part is basically the line of your side parting being shaved in with a razor.
 The hard part in your side parting makes the hair a lot easier to style after you've had it cut.
 This creates a clear separation between the top and the side of your hair, meaning you're less likely to get stray hairs.
 Ask your barber for a hard part or for the parting to be shaved in, they will know what you mean by both!